Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Methods

 \subsection{Image analysis by threshold processing}

 An important challenge addressed by colloidal analysis is the identification of particle assemblies (configurations)~\cite{Lotito2019}.
 In this study, image processing methods from the OpenCV library~\cite{DawsonHowe2014} were employed to analyze images of colloidal assemblies.
-The identification of assemblies is carried out in several stages: \begin{itemize}[leftmargin=*, label=---] \item a threshold image (binarization) of particles is constructed, where particle neighborhoods are determined using particle centroids; \item to determine the neighborhood for each particle $j$, the set of neighbors is computed as the set $N_{j}$ of all particles located at a distance $R_{\mathrm{cut}}$ from the center of particle $j$ (the radius $R_{\mathrm{cut}}$ is calculated by the formula $R_{\mathrm{cut}} = R + \epsilon$, where $\epsilon$ is a certain tolerance, calculated here by the formula $\epsilon = (r_1 + r_2)/10$, where $r_{1}$ and $r_{2}$ are the radii of two adjacent particles (since particle size may vary slightly in real images, $R = (r_1+r_2)/2$)); \item the distance between two particles is calculated by the formula where $(x_{1},y_{1})$ are the coordinates of the centroid of particle $j$, $(x_{2},y_{2})$ are the coordinates of the centroid of another particle (if $L\leq R_\mathrm{cut}$, then the two particles are marked as neighbors); \item assemblies and their types (configurations) are determined based on the obtained information about the particles: their radii, centroid coordinates, and neighborhood relationships between particles. \end{itemize}
+The identification of assemblies is carried out in several stages: \begin{itemize}[leftmargin=*, label=---] \item a threshold image (binarization) of particles is constructed, where particle neighborhoods are determined using particle centroids; \item to determine the neighborhood for each particle $j$, the set of neighbors is computed as the set $N_{j}$ of all particles located at a distance $R_{\mathrm{cut}}$ from the center of particle $j$ (the radius $R_{\mathrm{cut}}$ is calculated by the formula $R_{\mathrm{cut}} = 2 R + \epsilon$, where $\epsilon$ is a certain tolerance, calculated here by the formula $\epsilon = (r_1 + r_2)/10$, where $r_{1}$ and $r_{2}$ are the radii of two adjacent particles (since particle size may vary slightly in real images, $R = (r_1+r_2)/2$)); \item the distance between two particles is calculated by the formula where $(x_{1},y_{1})$ are the coordinates of the centroid of particle $j$, $(x_{2},y_{2})$ are the coordinates of the centroid of another particle (if $L\leq R_\mathrm{cut}$, then the two particles are marked as neighbors); \item assemblies and their types (configurations) are determined based on the obtained information about the particles: their radii, centroid coordinates, and neighborhood relationships between particles. \end{itemize} It should be noted that the cut-off radius $R_\mathrm{cut}$ in our case is not a constant, as particle sizes can vary.
+It is continuously recalculated when checking the neighborhood of the current particle with others.
+A particle is considered a neighbor if its center lies within a distance $R_\mathrm{cut}$ from the center of the current particle.
+Since in the images we worked with, the number of particles did not exceed a thousand, the software implementation simply performs a full iteration over all particles, checking each particle for neighborhood with all others.
+However, in the future, if necessary (if the number of particles reaches several thousand or more), it is not difficult to add optimization to reduce computational costs.
+For example, by adding a spatial grid to search for a particle's neighbors only within its own cell and adjacent ones.